gate-computer/wag/README.md

 - Generated x86-64 code requires SSE4.1 ROUNDSS/ROUNDSD instructions.

-- ARM64 support is in development.
+- ARM64 backend supports "hello, world" but not much else.

 - The Go package API hasn't been finalized (but it's getting there).